Louise de La Vallière: Journey to Flanders

 In Guise, La Vallière did not attend the Queen's coucher, probably sensing the hostility that surrounded her.
 On 22 June, the Queen reached the camp at Avesnes.
 When the approach of the King was announced, La Vallière commanded her carriage to cut the path through the fields at full speed.
 Upon reaching the sovereign, La Vallière threw herself at his feet, but he received her coldly.
 He only paid her a formal visit to satisfy customs.
 She did not attend the cercle (royal reception) at night, probably to avoid rebukes By this time, Montespan was certainly Louis’ lover, but he insisted on following etiquette: as a duchess, La Vallière attended mass with the Queen, travelled in her carriage, and dined at the royal table.
 Maria Theresa remained angry with her; neither of them were aware that she had already been supplanted.
 Montespan and La Vallière were still friends.
-Many of La Valliére's early biographers, such as Charles Dreyss or Pierre Clément judged La Vallière harshly for this episode, describing her behaviour as ‘foolish haughtiness and cruel vanity’.
+Many of La Valliére's early biographers, such as Charles Dreyss or Pierre Clément judged La Vallière harshly for this episode, describing her behaviour as "foolish haughtiness and cruel vanity".
 She was openly mocked by the ladies of the court.

 Later life at court

 La Vallière returned to Paris, while the court stayed at Compiègne and Louis went on campaign.
 The Queen received a letter telling her that the King had taken Montespan as his mistress, but she did not believe it.
-When the King returned to Compiègne, La Vallière went there; Louis was noted to sometimes visit her.
-He then went on a tour of conquered towns, while La Vallière was in Versailles.
+When the King returned to Compiègne, La Vallière went there; Louis sometimes visited her.
+He then went on a tour of conquered towns, while La Vallière stayed in Versailles.
 She re-joined the court in Saint-Germaine-en-Laye, where the King visited her thrice a day.
 On 2 October, she gave birth to Louis, who was taken away in secrecy.
 The King, who loved his older children by La Vallière, showed no care for him.
-Elizabeth Charlotte of the Palatinate claims that the King was ‘led to believe’ by Montespan and her supporters that La Vallière's youngest child had been fathered by the Duke of Lauzun.
+Elizabeth Charlotte of the Palatinate claims that the King was "led to believe" by Montespan and her supporters that La Vallière's youngest child had been fathered by the Duke of Lauzun.

 Portrait painting of Madame de Montespan from the 1670s.

 Montespan's husband returned and became extremely jealous, loudly complaining about the relationship between his wife and the King.
-He publicly lectured Louis on biblical morality, promising to take revenge by contracting a sexually transmitted infection so that his wife would infect the King.
+He publicly lectured Louis on biblical morality and swore to take revenge by contracting a sexually transmitted infection and raping his wife so that she would infect the King.
 After he insulted and threatened the elderly Julie d’Angennes, Duchess of Montausier (whom he blamed for his wife's adultery), the King imprisoned him.
 He was freed on the condition that he exiled himself to his country estate.
 There, he announced the death of his wife, organised a funeral, wore mourning clothes, and forbade his children to contact their mother.
 In order to contain the scandal, La Vallière remained the official mistress and had to share an apartment with Montespan so that the King could visit her.'